St Virgil's College offers a broad curriculum with specialist facilities in Science, Design & Technologies, Digital Technologies and the Arts.

 Music exists distinctively in every culture and is a means of communication.
 Ideas, experiences, feelings and imaginings can be expressed through music using a range of techniques and forms.
 Through continuous and sequential music learning, students are given opportunities to listen to, compose and perform with increasing depth and complexity.
 Students are given opportunities to learn, develop skills and perform using musical instruments in both ensembles and as a soloist.

 At St Virgil’s College, music is largely practical with a theory component.
 All students in Year 7 undertake the study of Music through a year long course.
-Students in Year 7 explore a variety of instruments in the classroom, including an introduction to keyboard, guitar and percussion.
+Students in Year 7 explore a variety of instruments in the classroom.
 In combination with this, students are introduced to music technology.
 Involvement in co-curricular ensembles is encouraged to continue their development of skill on instruments they have previously (or currently) played.

 All students in Year 8 undertake the study of Music through a semester long course.
-Similar to what is offered in Year 7, students in Year 8 explore composition using music technology (Blocs Wave, GarageBand and iMovie), and an introduction to keyboard, guitar and percussion skills dependent on student interest.
+Similar to what is offered in Year 7, students in Year 8 explore composition using music technology.
 In combination with this, involvement in co-curricular ensembles is encouraged to continue their development of skill on instruments they have previously (or currently) played.

 In Year 9 and 10, students who undertake Music are delving into aspects of music they show a strong interest in.
-Analysing their favourite songs, composing individual and group pieces of music, exploration of music technology in apps such as Blocs Wave, GarageBand and iMovie, are all part of creating a variety of ways for students to be engaged in music.
+Analysing their favourite songs, composing individual and group pieces of music, exploration of music technology.
 They have the opportunity to form instrumental groups as part of this classroom experience (for example a rock band or other instrumental ensemble).

 Students are also able to have private or shared music lessons with visiting specialist teachers in a range of instruments.
 Please refer to the College website under ‘Music Tuition’ for more details.